Vikings win, likely end tenure of Bears' Fox

-MINNEAPOLIS -- The Minnesota Vikings had a few flaws in their offense and special teams during Sunday’s 23-10 win over the Chicago Bears.
-Minnesota will have an extra week to work on them before opening the playoffs at home.
+MINNEAPOLIS -- While the Minnesota Vikings’ defense remains rock-solid, there were a few flaws in their offense and special teams revealed during Sunday’s 23-10 win over the Chicago Bears.

+Luckily for the Vikings, they will have an extra week to work on those things before opening the playoffs at home in two weeks.

+The Vikings (13-3) clinched a first-round bye with the win over Chicago and may have spelled the end for Bears coach John Fox, who is widely expected to be dismissed after his team finished 5-11.

 Vikings running back Latavius Murray had a pair of touchdowns, while quarterback Case Keenum was 21 of 29 for 189 yards and one touchdown.
 Murray had 111 yards rushing on 22 carries.